3D Beamforming Through Joint Phase-Time Arrays

 In the realm of 2D frequency-dependent beam design, the algorithm proposed by \cite{ratnam2022joint} stands as the current state-of-the-art.
 We have extended their iterative algorithm to 3D for the sake of comparative analysis.
 The results of this comparison are depicted in \figref{fig:comp} as JPTA Iterative, which are across various BW allocations for a scenario with $N_u=2$.
 It's important to highlight that when the disparity in BW allocation is relatively small ($\alpha > 0.35$), all algorithms employing the joint optimization scheme tend to converge to the same outcome.
 This observation also underscores a fundamental limitation of the separated optimization approach.

 Moreover, our one-shot analytical solution surpasses the iterative state-of-the-art approach proposed by \cite{ratnam2022joint} for scenarios with unequal BW allocations ($\alpha \leq 0.35$), achieving up to a $1.54$ dB gain.
-For $\alpha \leq 0.2$, even the use of separated optimization within the gradient descent algorithm outperforms the other methods, except for the gradient descent algorithm using joint optimization.
-Additionally, the run-time of the gradient descent algorithm is at least 5 times faster than the state-of-the-art.
-In conclusion, the gradient descent algorithm with joint optimization consistently performs well across various BW allocations, thus offering more reliable results while running faster than alternative iterative algorithms.
-When the BW is divided fairly, it can achieve a performance similar to that of the gradient descent algorithm using a one-shot joint analytical derivation with LS.
+For $\alpha \leq 0.2$, even the gradient descent algorithm with separated optimization outperforms the other methods, except for the gradient descent algorithm using joint optimization.
+In conclusion, the gradient descent algorithm with joint optimization consistently performs well across various BW allocations, thus offering more reliable results.
+When the BW is divided fairly, it can achieve a performance similar to the gradient descent algorithm using a one-shot joint analytical derivation with LS.